IHTSDO/snomed-publish/lib/canonical/README.md

     mvn clean install package

-You can find the distribution jar file at lib/canonical/target/canonical.jar.
+When built, you can find the distribution jar file at lib/canonical/target/canonical.jar.